xyz27900/kayak/docs/guide/tutorial.md

 })
 ```

-Finally, our app is ready to be tested.
+Finally, the app is ready for testing.

 Let's have a look at the `Dockerfile` located in the `.kayak` directory.